INSTRUCTIONS

 CHORAL MUSIC

 In our fifth year, The Ariel Bybee Endowment is focusing on choral music.
-We are inviting composers to submit proposals for a new work for chorus, a capella or with piano accompaniment, 5-7 minutes in duration, appropriate to be programmed as an uptempo work to begin a concert program.
+We invited composers to submit proposals for a new work for chorus, a capella or with piano accompaniment, 5-7 minutes in duration, appropriate to be programmed as an uptempo work to begin a concert program.
 The selected project is expected to meet the highest standards in music.

 We are pleased to announce that the winning composition will be premiered by Salt Lake Vocal Artists with Dr. Brady Allred, conductor, in 2027, with the work professionally recorded and filmed to share with additional conductors.
 Salt Lake Vocal Artists (SLVA) is one of the premier choral ensembles in the United States.
 Artistic Director of the Salt Lake Choral Artists organization since 2004 and conductor of the 45-voice ensemble, SLVA, Dr. Brady Allred has led award-winning choral ensembles at major festivals and competitions around the world.